hero

 Preventive care is a proactive approach to maintaining health and well-being by preventing potential health issues before they arise or become more serious.
 In children's oral health, preventative care involves adopting habits, practices, and interventions to prevent dental problems rather than treating them after they occur.

-Care for Children
+Preventative Care For Children

 It focuses on promoting good oral hygiene, establishing healthy habits, and seeking early intervention to minimize the risk of dental diseases and promote optimal oral health.
 The importance of preventative care for children's oral health is undeniable.
 Here are some key reasons why it is crucial: